RalphAnthony09/pseudo-shop/retrospective.md

 ## 1. How did you divide the work between you and your partner?
 _(Who worked on which features?
 How was the work assigned or negotiated?)_
+We split the features evenly: Tyrell took registration and storefront while Ralph took product management and filtering.
+We had a Google doc which helped us track the required things we still need.
+From there we had constant communication to help resolve wach others errors if there were any.

 ## 2. What Git strategies or commands helped you most during the project?
 _(E.g., branching, rebasing, frequent commits, etc.)_

+Of course we used the standard pull, push,add etc. However, we also had to rebase our branches especially if the feature was connected to another feature a different person was working on.
+For example when store_view was updated since the other person's changes we merged to main, we had to rebase our current branch to account for the updates each person created.

 ## 3. Describe a merge conflict you encountered.
 What caused it and how did you resolve it?
 _(Include any lessons learned or techniques used to resolve the issue.)_
+We encountered conflicts especially in the store_view.pseudo.
+Since it was a file the multiple features were utilizing, it was contantly being updated with new code.
+So when we had to rebase and pull each others' changes, we had to resolve the conflicts.
+Through communication and VScode's features of being able to visualize the incoming and local versions, we were able to resolve everything

 ## 4. What were the biggest challenges you faced as a team?
 _(This can include communication, Git usage, or coordination.)_